-STATE OF OREGON INTEROFFICE MEMO Date: December 18, 2017 Department of Transportation Transportation Development Division Mill Creek Office Park 555 13th Street NE Suite 2 Salem, Oregon 97301-4178 (503) 986-4112 FAX (503) 986-4174 TO: Don Morehouse, Region 3 Planning Dick Converse, RVCOG FROM: Joseph Meek III PE, PTOE, Transportation Analyst Transportation Planning Analysis Unit SUBJECT: DRAFT: Rogue River TSP Technical Memorandum #6 Deficiencies This memo summarizes Rogue River's transportation system deficiencies gathered from the previous technical memorandums and other sources.
+STATE OF OREGON INTEROFFICE MEMO Department of Transportation Transportation Development Division Mill Creek Office Park 555 13th Street NE Suite 2 Salem, Oregon 97301-4178 (503) 986-4112 FAX (503) 986-4174 Date: August 14, 2018 TO: Tom Guevara, Region 3 Planning Dick Converse, RVCOG FROM: Joseph Meek III PE, PTOE, Transportation Analyst Transportation Planning Analysis Unit EXPIRATION DATE:/2 UPDATED: Rogue River TSP Technical Memorandum #6 Deficiencies SUBJECT: This memo summarizes Rogue River's transportation system deficiencies gathered from the previous technical memorandums and other sources.
 This analysis includes an evaluation of the study intersections for transportation system issues for motorized and non-motorized travel modes.
+This memorandum was updated to include pedestrian and bicycle issues on OR99.
 The constrained and congested intersection layout, especially in the central core, will become more of a problem in the future.
 Intersection approaches will likely need realignment along with addressing capacity and maneuverability issues.
 Transit, bicycle and pedestrian facilities need to be filled in and improved which may require dedicated funding.
 There are a number of safety concerns regarding queuing in the area of the interchange.
 Queuing and congestion along Pine and Depot Streets will be extensive.
 This may cause issues on I-5 off-ramps as drivers may need to brake prematurely, increasing the potential of crashes.
 Deficiencies Operations, Safety, Capacity and Maneuverability There several issues in Rogue River regarding traffic safety, operations, capacity, and maneuverability.
 Keeping a street network that is safe and efficient is essential for growth and safety of the community.
 Safety There are not any intersections with high number of crashes.
 All of the intersection crash rates are less than their corresponding critical rates and the published 90th percentile crash rate.
 With so few crashes, no patterns can be found or consistent causes to be investigated.
 There are no Safety Priority Index System (SPIS) sites in the study area.
 There are sight distance issues at downtown intersections.
 Drivers cannot see around parked cars at the corners.
 These spaces could be removed if more off street parking was developed.
 Improving sight distance will also increase visibility of pedestrians and allow for enhancements.
 There are a number of locations below with safety hazards.

 OS1 Ramp Terminal Queuing The constrained I-5 & Depot Street ramp terminals and the overall interchange section create a number of safety issues.
 The overall lack of maneuvering room and queue storage leads to congestion even at relatively low volumes, creating serious queuing issues.
 Any incident or slowdown on Depot Street or a train crossing can quickly create queues back onto the ramps and even onto I-5 mainline.
 Queuing that extends into the deceleration portion of the ramp or onto I-5 mainline is an inherent safety issue.
 The southbound off-ramp will start having this problem by 2024.
-The predicted queue of 500 feet in 2040 will extend well into the deceleration zone.
+The predicted queue of 400 feet in 2040 will extend well into the deceleration zone.
 Drivers will need to brake much earlier than expected to avoid potential collisions.
+This is safety issue is worsened with the curves that precede the southbound off ramp.